scordio/jimfs-junit-jupiter/README.md

 The SPI allows libraries like Jimfs to provide their own implementation.

 According to [google/jimfs#258](https://github.com/google/jimfs/issues/258),
-Google is currently not a JUnit Jupiter user and first-party support might be provided only once Google moves to it.
+Google is not yet a JUnit Jupiter user and first-party support may only be provided when Google adopts JUnit Jupiter.

 For this reason, I decided to implement this extension to aid all the users that would like a smooth integration between Jimfs and JUnit Jupiter.